DePaul Art Museum > Public Events > Past Events

 In this tenth and final episode, Ivan interviews Nicole Marroquin about the Texan experience vs the Michigan experience, how punk music can lead to liberation, learning how to be better from younger generations and leaving breadcrumbs for them, CPS, pedagogy, and how her practice makes the public history of student movements and institutions in Chicago accessible.
 A truly inspiring conversation and a perfect end to the season!

 Presented by DePaul Art Museum in partnership with Ivan LOZANO of the Archives + Futures Podcast.
 This podcast is generously supported by The Andy Warhol Foundation for the Visual Arts.

-This program is in partnership with Artists For Democracy and is generously supported by The Andy Warhol Foundation for the Visual Arts.
+This program is generously supported by The Andy Warhol Foundation for the Visual Arts.

 VIEW THE EVENT RECORDING

 In this seventh episode, Ivan interviews Alejandro Jiménez-Flores about discovering, empowering and nurturing Florencio––the main “personae” they count as a collaborator in their practice––learning to follow their instincts and the importance of artist-run spaces and community.

 Thursday, March 4, 6:00 PM (CST)

 Artist Alberto Aguilar––featured in LatinXAmerican––will activate the text based works that lay dormant in the collection of Depaul Art Museum by presenting them as a virtual multimedia presentation.
 This selection will be purposely arranged and performed by him with students from his Making Words Things class at The School of the Art Institute of Chicago.